KevinWorkman/intro-to-web-dev/week-10-bootstrap/README.md

 When you're done, your website should contain at least the following:

-- 3 pages that link between each other
 - 1 Bootstrap container
-- 2 Bootstrap rows with at least 2 columns each
+- 1 Bootstrap row with at least 2 columns
-- 4 Bootstrap components
+- 3 Bootstrap components

 Optional bonus challenge: if you finish all of the above and want some more practice, try adding Bootstrap to previous projects, or look for other UI